20-year-old woman dies after car crashes into boulder on side of highway

 KIBLER, Ar.
-(WHDH) — A 20-year-old woman was killed and another woman was injured when the vehicle they were riding in veered off of a highway and slammed into a boulder early Wednesday morning, officials said.
+(WHDH) — A 20-year-old woman has died and another woman is injured after the vehicle they were riding in veered off of a highway and slammed into a boulder early Wednesday morning, officials said.

 Troopers responding to a report of a crash on Highway 162 in Kibler, Arkansas, around 2:30 a.m. found the frontend of a mangled vehicle leaning up against a boulder on the side of the road, according to Arkansas State Police.